 On top of being slow movers, these guys have the slowest digestive system out of any mammal.
 It takes multiple weeks for something to go through their system, so they only have to poop once a week.
 When they do poop it is a task.
 They go down to the bottom of their favorite tree, dig a little hole with their tail, poop, and then cover it with leaves.
 It's a very dangerous trip to the bathroom because they're out in the open and moving around a lot, so over 50% of sloth deaths occur while they're pooping.

 Although listed as Least Concern by the IUCN, their habitat is being threatened by human encroachment, so it's very important that we keep a close eye on them.
 Sloth breeding has been relatively unsuccessful in captivity, so having a breeding pair here at WCC is just that more exciting!

-Pictured Above: Julia (Mom), Oliver (Dad), Olivia (daughter)
+Pictured Above: Julia (Mom) and new baby!, Oliver (Dad), Olivia (daughter)